 TALH students' appearance should reflect an awareness of their privileged status as recipients of State of Texas legislative scholarships.
-Students are expected to maintain a neat appearance and conservative hairstyle at all times and to dress appropriately for any specific occasion.
+Students are always expected to maintain a neat appearance and to dress appropriately for any specific occasion.

-Standard hygiene, health, and appearance are defined as what any reasonable adult would find appropriate and inoffensive.
+Standard hygiene is defined as conditions or practices conducive to maintaining health and preventing disease, especially through cleanliness.
 Students are expected to demonstrate maturity and good judgment, even in matters of appearance and self-expressions.
+Students must follow accepted rules of hygiene.